penn-cnt/scalp_deep-learning/examples/create_new_project/README.md

                 # Returning to a list of arrays so it can be passed to different modeling back-ends like PyTorch.
                 output_manager.update_output_list(self,df.values)
 ```
+Generally speaking, the pipeline above attempts to:

+1. Read data into memory
+2. Clean the channel labels
+3. Find the channels needed for this analysis and which are present in the data.
+4. Creates a dataframe of the data and cleaned channels
+5. Preprocesses the data
+6. Montages the data
+7. Saves the data for feature extraction

+Other steps can be added to this pipeline as needed.
+Care should be taken however to read the rules for what data is expected to be passed in and out of each class.
+Information for which can be found in the documentation strings for each class.